 Why not educate towards freedom of expression?

 Schools teach students about the U.S. Constitution and its Amendments, so why not educate them to follow it?
 Everyone has a right to freedom of expression.
 For example, in Tinker v.
 Des Moines Independent Community School (1969), the court said that a student’s freedom of expression in school must be protected unless it would seriously interfere with disciplinary requirements.
 In a school setting, this can and should be extended to exhibiting individuality through clothing.
 Forcing all students to wear the same thing infringes on this right.
 It also stifles students’ self-expression, which is a strong need during adolescence.
 Uniforms go against teens’ natures and may drive them to express themselves through harsher means, such as body piercings, tattoos and rebellious behavior.

 Uniforms can be impractical and uncomfortable

-Uniforms are not usually conducive for spending long hours sitting at a classroom desk.
+Uniforms may not be conducive for spending long hours sitting at a classroom desk.
 They can also stifle the ability to play outdoors during recess.
 They are often designed to be worn by all body types, flattering none.
-They are restrictive and are made of cheap canvas or polycottons in unbecoming shades that make students sweat in the summer and chill in the winter.
+They can be restrictive and made of cheap canvas or polycottons in unbecoming shades that may make students sweat in the summer and chill in the winter.
 This may be particularly true for girls, who often have to wear rigid skirts, while their male counterparts get to wear pants.

-Bottom line: There are many reasons why school uniforms should be compulsory, but there are also many reasons why requiring students to dress a certain way simply is unfair to students and their parents.
+The Bottom Line: There are many reasons why school uniforms should be compulsory, but there are also many reasons why requiring students to dress a certain way simply is unfair to students and their parents.
 Do you think students are better or worse off wearing uniforms to school?